 Application

-This unit describes the skills and knowledge required to promote job seekers to potential employers and to empower clients to promote their own skills and abilities to employers.
+This unit describes the skills and knowledge required to reverse market job seekers to potential employers and to empower job seekers to promote their own skills and abilities to employers.

 This unit applies to individuals in employment services roles, working according to established procedures and systems.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria